hopto-dot/Japanese-Conjugation-Helper/README.md

 * /saves - Shows all the words you've saved (to save a word, first search for one then type 'save')
 * [/h or /help](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use#help-command) - Brings up more information about a command, no longer updated
 * Offline Searching - do '//[search]' to search for a word offline (not very effective)

 ***

-## To do:
-I am currently rebuilding the program to have a user interface from the group up.
-The first usable release will likely come out at around June 2021.

-***
 ## **If you see "⍰" being displayed where Japanese characters are meant to be then follow the steps shown below:**